Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 2/2 (100%)
 ```

-If you want to view the details of pod using gpu,you cabn use arena top node -d
+If you want to view the details of pod using gpu,you can use arena top node -d
 ```
 NAME:       cn-shanghai.i-uf61h64dz1tmlob9hmtc
 IPADDRESS:  192.168.0.70